 OTC Markets Group's Policy Regarding Caveat Emptor

-OTC Markets Group identifies securities with a Caveat Emptor symbol to inform investors that there may be reason to exercise additional care and perform thorough due diligence in making investment decisions for a particular security.
-The Caveat Emptor symbol is displayed in place of the OTCQX, OTCQB or Pink market designations and is distributed on market data feeds.
-The symbol is displayed wherever OTC Markets Group quote data is available.
-The designation is available to all market participants, including investors, broker-dealers, and clearing firms, so that they can make informed trading decisions.
+OTC Markets Group designates certain securities as “Caveat Emptor” and places a skull and crossbones icon next to the stock symbol to inform investors that there may be reason to exercise additional care and perform thorough due diligence before making an investment decision in that security.
+The Caveat Emptor symbol is publicly displayed on the www.otcmarkets.com website and is distributed on market data feeds.

-- Suspension/Halt — A regulatory authority or an exchange has halted or suspended trading for public interest concerns (i.e. not a news or earnings halt)
+- Suspension/Halt — A regulatory authority or an exchange has halted or suspended trading for public interest concerns (i.e. not a news or earnings halt).

-- Undisclosed Corporate Actions — The security or company is the subject of a corporate action, such as a reverse merger, stock split, or name change, without adequate current information being publicly available
+- Undisclosed Corporate Actions — The security or company is the subject of a corporate action, such as a reverse merger, stock split, or name change, without adequate current information being publicly available.

-- Unsolicited Quotes — The security has only been quoted on an unsolicited basis since it entered the public markets and the company has not made adequate current information available to the public
+- Unsolicited Quotes — The security has only been quoted on an unsolicited basis since it entered the public markets and the company has not made adequate current information available to the public.

 When Does Caveat Emptor Get Removed?